-For almost a decade, the Mystery Dinner has been the Library's signature annual fundraising event and is now a cherished tradition in Stonington.
-It’s the perfect way to introduce residents to new friends and neighbors, it creates a wonderful sense of community, and raises a portion of the much-needed annual funding for the Library.
+Now in its 13th successful year, the Mystery Dinner has been the Library’s signature annual fundraiser and remains a cherished tradition in Stonington.
+It’s the perfect way to kick off the spring season – introducing residents to new friends and neighbors, creating a wonderful sense of community and raising a significant portion of the much-needed annual funding for the Library.

-In 2009, SFL trustees, Ruth Saunders and Joyce Pandolfi cooked up the Mystery Dinner concept in an effort to fill a hole in the budget.
-Their idea was to gather guests in the early evening at the Library, decorated by theme, and, over cocktails and conversation, learn who their mystery dinner hosts would be.
+In 2009, SFL trustees Ruth Saunders and Joyce Pandolfi conceived the Mystery Dinner concept in an effort to augment funds for library operations.
+Their idea was to gather guests in the early evening at the Library, decorated by literary theme, and, over cocktails and conversation, learn who their mystery dinner hosts would be.
 Upon reaching their mystery house, yet another surprise would be revealed: their group of dining companions.
-The Mystery Dinner is truly a magical mystery night.
+The Mystery Dinner is truly a magical mystery night!

-The first ever Mystery Dinner theme was Great American Authors.
+The first-ever Mystery Dinner theme was Great American Authors.
 Each year the planning committee chooses a new theme, always with a literary connection.
-Past themes include Alice in Wonderland, Hemingway in Spain, and A Passage to India.
+Past themes include Alice in Wonderland, Hemingway in Spain, A Passage to India and Walden Pond.

 GivingTuesday is a global day of giving fueled by the power of social media and collaboration.